AlexUlrich/TheJargonFile/README.md

 humble author can no longer honestly dismiss this question simply because it’s being raised by unpleasant conservatives.

-The priestly-abuse scandal forces us to face reality.
+>The priestly-abuse scandal forces us to face reality.
 To the extent that pederasty, pedophilic impulses, and twink fantasies are normal among homosexual men, putting one in charge of adolescent boys may after all be just as bad an idea as waltzing a man with a known predisposition for alcoholism into a room full of booze.
-One wouldn’t have to think homosexuality is evil or a disease to make institutional rules against this, merely notice that it creates temptations best avoided for everyone’s sake."
-[3]
+One wouldn’t have to think homosexuality is evil or a disease to make institutional rules against this, merely notice that it creates temptations best avoided for everyone’s sake.

--- Eric S. Raymond, 6/2002
+-- Eric S. Raymond, 6/2002 [3]

 ### Pedophilia == Homosexuality
 "ever, attack the essentials of Catholic doctrine